Jim-JMCD/TestFilesMake/README.md

 Use [testFilesCreate](https://github.com/Jim-JMCD/testFilesCreate/) as an alternative :
 * If a tree of directories is required for test data;
-* If random sized data files is required.
+* If random sized data files are required.
 Size range is user defined
 * If you do not require sparse files.
 Sparse files only avalaible in testFilesMake

 ### Dependency